 It’s that time of year again where we strap on our magical thinking caps and get ‘studying’ for our O.W.Ls.
 For those of you who have absolutely no idea what I am talking about, the Magical Readathon – O.W.Ls edition is back, and is bigger and better than ever.
 Based on the Ordinary Wizarding Levels – tests that Hogwarts Students sit in their 5th year of school – the readathon features a series of reading prompts inspired by the school subjects offered at Hogwarts.

 So, the readathon itself: McGonagall has sent out our exam timetable and the readathon is all set.
 Well, examinations start on April 1st and run through to April 30th, giving students a month to pass as many exams as they can/want to.
 For every exam they pass, they obtain an O.W.L in that subject.
-The more O.W.Ls that you have, the higher your grading is and the more career paths that would open.
-To get A – Acceptable gradings, students must complete 2 exams, for E- Exceeds Expectations, students must complete 6 exams, and to obtain O – Outstanding, students must complete 9 exams.
 There aren’t too many rules about what you can and can’t read, just that each exam requires an individual read and that anything on Goodreads counts!
 Check out the exam requirements for each subject:

-This year, Gi has outdone herself by creating a whole wizarding career booklet (you can view it here).
-She has used Wizarding World snippets and traits to create a job description for over 15 career paths, taking into account all the different subjects and departments students might want to look into.
+This year, Gi has outdone herself all over again by creating an extended wizarding career booklet (you can view it here).
+She has used Wizarding World snippets and traits to create a job description for over 20 career paths and additional study seminars, taking into account all the different subjects and departments students might want to look into.
 The career booklet is amazing, not only has she created lots of paths and choices for all different levels of commitment and reading speeds/styles, Gi has gone all out to create an aesthetically stunning piece too!
 The careers chosen dictate which O.W.Ls students need to sit and which N.E.W.Ts/grades they will need to have during the next Magical Readathon!

 Are you taking part?
 What career path are you following?